Covering a Window Well

 At the top edge the aluminum trim fits over, rather than under, the Lexan to shed water.

-Dry fitting the cover over the window well.
+Dry fitting the cover over the window well. |

 The entire assembly rests loosely on the existing masonry window well.
 In order to keep water which may run down the wall from running behind the cover, as separate, nail-on counter-flashing was installed on the wall.
 Its sealed with a non-curing butyl mastic under compression and more M-1 to prevent water entry.

 The nail-on counter-flashing is the only part actually attached to the house.
+The top trim of the window well cover extends behind it. |

 The top of the cover extend behind the nail-on counter-flashing.
 This properly sheds water while allowing the cover to be removed if and when its necessary.

-The completed cover, installed over the window well.
+The completed cover, installed over the window well. |

 This wasnt the most existing of woodworking projects, but I did get to use my track saw and I do like working with sheet metal.
 Most importantly, its a simple project that should help my friend out and keep his basement dry.

-Basement Window Well Cover
+Basement Window Well Cover |

 No comments: